chocolatey/choco-wiki/AutomaticPackages.md

 ###Licensing
 Check the license at http://realdimensions.net/licenses/chocolateypackageupdater/license.txt to be sure that it applies to you.

 Basically it boils down to this: if you want to use chocopkgup privately, you will need to pay for it.
 As long as you are publishing to chocolatey.org, the tool is completely free!
-The license does expire every once in awhile, but if you are keeping up on your chocolatey updates locally, you won't even notice (cup all, remember?).
+The license does expire every once in awhile, but if you are keeping up on your chocolatey updates locally, you won't even notice (`cup all`, remember?).

 ###Credits
 This tool makes use of Ketarin and Nuget.exe.
 Both are awesome tools that help chocopkgup accomplish its tasks.